tweag/python-monorepo-example/2019-06-10-codestatistics.md

 FYI: the next common Haskell word is "a", which is a common type and term variable.
 It is also interesting to see that the average number of lines of code is very, very similar in the Haskell and the Python data sets!
 With a total number of projects on PyPi of almost 181,000, the total number of lines of code in PyPi is, based on our sample, approximately 314M.

+## Import statements and language extensions - how many are there...

 Now let's take a closer look and see what we can learn from this data.
 As you might know, Python and Haskell have in common that files start with a list of import statement.
 In Haskell, file headers also contain a list of `LANGUAGE` pragmas, which add extensions to the language.